 Why are there more famous Chinese men than women?

 Although Mao Zedong famously said “Women hold up half the sky”, in reality Chinese women have a lower social status than Chinese men, even to this day.

 Roles of power and leadership have been predominantly held by Chinese men for centuries in a classic patriarchal society.

 Women’s movement was hampered with the ancient practice of foot binding, and in more recent times, women were subjected to forced sterilization under the One Child Policy.

-I’ve only just scratched the surface on this issue, but you can see how the status of Chinese men has an impact on the role of women and their place in the world.
+I’ve only just scratched the surface on this issue, but you can see how the status of Chinese men has had an impact on the role of women and their place in the world.

 A quick travel tip

 Are you traveling to China soon?
 If so, don’t forget the internet is censored when using Wi-Fi.

 To access all your favorite websites and apps (like Facebook, Instagram, Google, Gmail, WhatsApp, etc), you’ll need to get a VPN before you arrive.
 Otherwise, the signup page will be blocked in China.

 Check out this page before you fly over there.
 It’ll make your trip easier and more enjoyable.